 Foster Farms offers internship opportunities in many areas of poultry production and business management.
 Opportunities are available both during the summer and during the school year.
 Internship locations may include California, Oregon, Washington, Colorado, Arkansas, Alabama, and Louisiana.
 In addition to the internships, Foster Farms offers a one-year management training program for recent college graduates and second-year MBA students.
 The company attends several major career fairs to recruit and interview students for the management program.

-The Midwest Poultry Consortium’s Center of Excellence offers a scholarship/internship program in poultry science at the University of Wisconsin-Madison.
+The Midwest Poultry Consortium’s Center of Excellence offers a scholarship internship program in poultry science at the University of Wisconsin-Madison.
 Students who complete the two six-week summer sessions can earn 18 college credits for their participation.
-The program consists of lectures, lab work, industry field trips, and an internship placement.
+The program consists of lectures, lab work, industry field trips, and internship placement.

 Miller Poultry (in Indiana) offers internships in a variety of areas including hatchery management, flock management, production, and processing management, plant management, and more.
 Internships run for six to twelve weeks.
 Interns are paid at the rate of $10 per hour.
 Housing is the student’s responsibility but the program will assist with finding suitable options.

 Sanderson Farms (in Mississippi) offers a 10-week poultry internship that runs from June to August.
 Interns may work in one of three areas: live production, processing, or the foods division.
-Compensation for interns is $12 per hour based on a 40 hour work week.
-Interns have access to a professional mentor and intensive training.
+Compensation for interns is $12 per hour based on a 40-hour workweek.
+Interns have access to professional mentors and intensive training.
 After completing the internship, students have the opportunity to move into the Beginning Trainee Program.
 Internship applications are due April 1.

 Tyson Foods offers approximately 50 internship positions each year.
 Interns have the opportunity to focus on one of many different job fields within the company.
 Tyson has many different plant locations from which the internships may be based.
 Students interning in the summer work a 40-hour week, while students interning during the school year work a 20-hour week while also attending regular classes.